tanvirathore36-DS/FUTURE_DS_01/assignments/readme.md

 - If the data source connection breaks, re-link the CSV files by going to **Home > Transform Data > Data Source Settings** in Power BI.

 ## Notes
-- The dashboard includes visualizations for sales, profit margins, and country-wise analysis.
+- The dashboard includes visualizations for **total sales, order volume, top products, yearly sales distribution, and country-wise performance**.
 - For a quick preview without Power BI, see the screenshots in the `../screenshots/` folder.